lynsei/lynsei/README.md

 # Lynsei
-Principal Architect of R&D Programs for L7 Informatics
+Architect for Azure/AWS

 (◕‿◕) Hello!
-I'm a veteran software architect working in the bioinformatics space.
+I'm a veteran cloud architect working in the bioinformatics space.

 ## Projects
 - Machine Learning